-77. Noninterference (within the funded "program or activity") with federal law enforcement: Notice of scheduled release
+76. Noninterference (within the funded "program or activity") with federal law enforcement: Interrogation of certain aliens

 SCOPE.
-This condition applies with respect to the "program or activity" that is funded (in whole or in part) by the award, as of the date the recipient accepts the award, and throughout the remainder of the period of performance.
-Its provisions must be among those included in any subaward at any tier.
+This condition applies with respect to the "program or activity" that is funded (in whole or in part) by this award, as of the date the recipient accepts this award, and throughout the remainder of the period of performance for the award.
+Its provisions must be among those included in any subaward (at any tier).